Center Home Science Policy Photos University of Colorado spacer

 Comment Sheets

 Co-facilitators will prepare how they tentatively plan to guide discussions.
-They must coordinate and draw up notes to distribute, providing a set of potential discussion points.
-Co-facilitators should target approximately 2 pages of comments/questions and send them to the other course participants over email by 6PM the evening before the session (remember to copy in boykoff@colorado.edu to the email too).
+They must coordinate and draw up notes to distribute, providing a set of potential discussion points. co-facilitators should target approximately 2 pages of comments/questions and send them to the other course participants over email by 5PM the evening before the session (To post a message to the class, send the attachment via email to envs4800@lists.colorado.edu).
 These comments will direct us all to what co-facilitators determine to be salient, important, and key themes as well as critiques and questions from the week’s material to discuss during the session.
 These can be prepared and distributed individually or together.

 Summaries

-Based on the co-facilitated roundtable discussion, co-facilitators will each submit an approximately 1000 word summary on the content as well as the process of preparation for and activities in the roundtable discussion.
-Summaries must include:
+Based on the co-facilitated roundtable discussion, co-facilitators will each submit an approximately 1000-word summary on the content as well as the process of preparation for and activities in the roundtable discussion.
+When turning in the Summary, note your word count at the top of the page.
+Use the Harvard Citation Scheme for all references (here and in your term paper, described below).

 • Discussion of how the roundtable session may have or may have not furthered critical understanding of the themes for that week.